Hydrawisk793/KarbonatorJava/README.md

 # KarbonatorJava
-A repository for achieving legacy WebSocket server source codes.
+A repository for achieving legacy Java source codes.